jonbhanson/flutter_native_splash/README.md

 Congrats you finished your setup for multiple flavors,

 # FAQs

+## I got the error 'module flutter_native_splash' not found.

+You may need to run the `pod install` command in your app's `ios` folder.

 ## I got the error "A splash screen was provided to Flutter, but this is deprecated."